linode/apl-api/README.md

 ## Environment variables

-For local development copy `.env.sample` to `.env` and copy `otomi-stack/.secrets` from company secrets storage.
+For local development copy `.env.sample` to `.env.dev` and copy `otomi-stack/.secrets` from company secrets storage.

 Use `DISABLE_AUTH=1` env to disable authorization.
 Use `DISABLE_SYNC=1` to disable pushing changes to git remote branch